MicrosoftDocs/PowerShell-Docs/reference/v3/Management/Convert-Path.md

 Required: False
 Position: Named
-Default value: false
+Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ## INPUTS

 ### System.String
-You can pipe a path \(but not a literal path\) to Convert-Path.
+You can pipe a path (but not a literal path) to Convert-Path.

 ## OUTPUTS